 Here is what you will need to gather

 - A couple handfuls of fresh thyme, or ½ – 1 cup of dried herb will work as well.
 If you don’t have any herb, but have thyme essential oil, just use that (20 drops)

 What to do

-- If you don’t have fresh herb, you can use dried herbs.
+- If you don’t have fresh herbs, you can use dried herbs.